-The guidance section for Rule S1.2.2 provides details on the relationship between liquid capital and the total risk requirement.
 The guidance section for Rule S1.2.3 provides further details on the total risk requirement and an example of its calculation.

 (4) Excluded Assets

 It is important that a Participant is familiar with the definition of an excluded asset as they are a direct deduction from a Participant's liquid capital.